-Gold was first discovered by a Mexican in California in 1842 in Placerita Canyon near Newhall, southem California.
+Gold was first discovered/in California in 1842 in Placerita Canyon near Newhall, southern California.

 In Foresthill in 1857 was William H. Hardy, a partner of the General Store, who went to Arizona in 1865 and founded Hardysville there, six miles north of Fort Mojave.
 He became a member of the Arizona territorial legislature.